 How do you go from an idea to a scientific paper?
-Everyday Einstein interviews exoplanetary scientist Moiya McTier to learn about the process and why we can trust scientific papers.
+Ask Science interviews exoplanetary scientist Moiya McTier to learn about the process and why we can trust scientific papers.

 Today, I’m here with Moiya McTier, a researcher and PhD candidate at Columbia University.
 She was the first student to get degrees in both astrophysics and folklore and mythology at Harvard.
 She also runs workshops to help people think like a scientist.

 Moiya is an expert in science communication as well as being a scientist herself, so today I want to ask her about the steps you have to go through to produce a scientific paper.
 How do you go from an idea to a published paper?
 Why should we trust these scientific publications more than other writing or news reports we find on the internet?

 I’ve said on this show before not to trust articles that don’t cite their sources, but we’ve not yet talked about why we should trust those cited sources to begin with.
 So, thank you for being here, Moiya.